It is definitely possible to get pregnant if you have thyroid problems.

 A small disturbance in the production of these hormones may result in menstrual irregularities, PCOS-like symptoms, PMS, and other hormone-related problems.

-The reason for this has to do with the interaction between thyroid hormone and progesterone and estrogen.
+The reason for this has to do with the interaction between thyroid hormone, progesterone, and estrogen.

 Normal thyroid hormone production is required for your body to regularly ovulate.
 If you don’t ovulate regularly, or have anovulatory cycles (1), then you reduce your risk dramatically of getting pregnant (2).